zunicd/Language-of-Proteins/notebooks/embeddings/README.md

-The top 3^rd^ part of the data tree (acp) can be seen on this image.
+The top 3<sup>rd</sup> part of the data tree (acp) can be seen on this image.

 <img src="images/data_tree.png" style="zoom:80%;" />

-**NOTE:** The data is stored in the *data* directory in the root folder, but we could not share it in this repo due to its size and because we did not have permission.
+**NOTE:** The data is stored in the *data* directory in the root folder, but we could not share it in this repo due to its size and because we did not have permission from InstaDeep.